nickmeldrum/nickmeldrumdotcom/README.md

 ## TODO

-improve logo/ header nav look and feel get redirects working - so the old /cv permalink redirects to /about the scripts in the decorators post!
+ * rewrite cv page content for my new profile improve logo/ header nav look and feel get redirects working - so the old /cv permalink redirects to /about the scripts in the decorators post!